arrobalytics/django-ledger/README.md

 # Django Ledger

-### A bookkeeping & financial analysis app for the Django Framework.
+### A bookkeeping & financial analysis engine for the Django Framework.

 Django Ledger supports: